You are here

 All BU students who study abroad must identify their courses and their BU equivalents well before departure.
-Should the BU student change a course after arrival, it is required that the student finds a BU equivalent.
-The Office of Global Education strives to have all courses transfer.
+Should the BU student change a course after arrival, it is required that the student finds a BU equivalent and have it approved.
+The Office of Global Education assists students to have all courses transfer.

 Yes, usually.
 You are required to meet with a financial aid advisor to make certain precisely how your financial aid applies to your program.
 Financial aid often does not apply or only conditionally applies for summer or short-term programs.

-We have had numerous students in the National Guard, ROTC, and other segments of the military study abroad with no problem.
-We just need to work things out with the commanders.
+Although study abroad is not an option for some in the military, we have had numerous students in the National Guard, ROTC, and other segments of the military study abroad with no problem.

 Many universities in the world do not have general education programs, because students in other countries finish their general education during college preparation in their secondary schools.
 Nevertheless, it is often possible to find some courses that apply to general education.

 We make every effort to match students with study-abroad programs that will apply credits toward a student’s major.
 But some majors are easier to transfer than others.
-For example, French language courses taken in France will apply toward a French major.
-But courses in Accounting to not transfer well, because the systems of Accounting in the United States are very different from those in other countries.
+For example, French language courses taken in France easily apply toward a French major.
+But courses in Accounting often do not transfer well, because the systems of Accounting in the United States are very different from those in other countries.

-Not necessarily.
-We have programs in English-speaking countries and in non-English-speaking countries where student can take courses in English.
+No, not necessarily.
+BU has programs in English-speaking countries and in several non-English-speaking countries where students can take courses in English.
 For example, you can go to Helsinki, Finland and study Business in English.
-But you will wish to learn the local language while you are there.
+But hopefully you will wish to learn the local language while you are there.
 BU offers courses in seven languages: Arabic, Chinese, French, German, Italian, Russian and Spanish.

 Health insurance is required for study abroad.
 The Office of Global Education enrolls students in high-quality international health and accident insurance programs.
 Click on this link for further information: Health Insurance